-The Certificate II in Work Education is designed to support post-school-age learners with permanent intellectual disabilities to develop the skills necessary to explore work options and access pathways to further vocational education and training.
-This course provides learners with opportunities to improve employability and work readiness skills and to develop an individual education plan focused on personal strengths.
-Learners will participate in a work placement for a minimum of 20 days.
-Students will extend and consolidate their learning of the workforce by exploring job opportunities and work expectations in the retail sector.
+This course is designed to support post-school-age students with permanent intellectual disabilities.
+Students will be supported to develop skills to explore work options and access pathways to further vocational education and training.
+Students will have opportunities to improve their employability and work readiness skills and will develop an individual education plan focused on their personal strengths.
+Students participate in a work placement for a minimum of 20 days as part of the course.
+Students extend and consolidate their learning and knowledge of the workforce by exploring job opportunities and work expectations.

 - Investigate job opportunities

 - Organise and maintain the store environment

 - Communicate in the workplace to support team and customers

 VU22574 Investigate job opportunities